flaxandteal/arches-container-toolkit/README.md

 This is the toolkit for setting up and managing a new Arches instance.

+## Usage

+Make sure you have `docker-compose` and either `git`, or `wget` and `tar` available.

+Download only the `Makefile` to your project folder, i.e. the same directory as `manage.py`, and run:

+  make build
+  make run

+Note that it will set up a `./docker` submodule or subfolder by default, to pull in the rest of the toolkit, so please make sure you do not have any conflicting folder in the same location (there is experimental functionality to change the target folder name, but mileage may vary).

+You can clean up all containers _and all data in the containers_ by running:

+  make clean

+Note that, if you wish to scrub generated files, such as `webpack-stats.json`, you may need to use `sudo git clean -xdf` but **note that command will remove ALL uncommitted files and folders in your repository**.

 ## License

 Some of the content here is from the AGPL-3.0 Arches project (specifically, adapted